onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 > React provides you with escape hatches where possible and Angular does the same with ElementRef.
 Both frameworks allows you to directly change the underlying DOM and lifecycle hooks to remove listeners when the component is removed.

 * component composition
 > Practically the same as React, in Angular you're able to compose many components within each other as well as use content projection.
 Angular also allows you to use native browser slot API for better interoperability and composition.
-You can also use native Shadow DOM API to truely encapsulate your component and styles.
+You can also use the native Shadow DOM API to truely encapsulate your component and styles.

 * dynamic elements
 > In React we're able to use JavaScript for dynamic repeating elements.
 In Angular we use structural directives to declaratively tell the compiler how to wire up your dynamic elements